 Conversely, Old World quails are in the Phasianidae family, sharing only a remote phylogenetic connection with their New World counterparts through their mutual classification within the Phasianoidea superfamily.
 Old World quails also encompass several species within the tribe Coturnicini, including those in genera Coturnix, Synoicus, Perdicula and Ophrysia.
 Some notable examples include the,

-The Common Quail, also known as the European Quail (Coturnix coturnix), a small migratory bird weighing just 100-200 grams, is not only a culinary delight but also an acoustic marvel.
+The Common Quail, also known as the Coturnix Quail or European Quail (Coturnix coturnix), a small migratory bird weighing just 100 to 200 grams, is not only a culinary delight but also an acoustic marvel.
 Unlike many birds that rely on vibrant plumage to attract mates or ward off predators, the quail's muted brown and grey feathers serve as excellent camouflage in its grassy habitat, showcasing nature’s clever design for survival.
 Remarkably monogamous for breeding, these birds engage in elaborate courtship displays where males produce melodic calls to attract females—an enchanting serenade often heard during golden hours at dawn and dusk.
 They play an essential role in agriculture as they feast on seeds and insects that could otherwise harm crops while simultaneously helping to manage pest populations.
 These small birds journey thousands of kilometres between their breeding grounds in Europe and wintering sites in Africa and South Asia, showcasing their resilience and adaptability against changing environments.

 The California Quail (Callipepla californica) is a well-known type of quail.
 It has a distinctive plume on its head with a curved crest on top and a bold black-and-white pattern on its face and chest.
 The California Quail is known for its social behaviour, as it often forages in groups called coveys.
 This bird is found on the West Coast regions of North America.